 Forced-air systems rely on vents and ductwork to push air from a heating unit up throughout the house.
 It’s a very common technique, but it has its limitations.
 You can’t control the temperature in different parts of the house, for starters.
 And, when the system gets weak it just doesn’t push enough air to do the job properly.

 This Clementon family left that all behind, however, for a new mini-split system.
-Now, with separate wall units units throughout the house, they can choose a different temperature for each “zone.”
-It’s a simple process: Each panel heats or cools an area independently of the the others.
-The air comes to the panel through a small, flexible tube that’s easy to install, and only takes a small hole in the wall to fit they hose.
+Now, with separate wall units throughout the house, they can choose a different temperature for each “zone.”
+It’s a simple process: Each unit heats or cools an area independently of the the others.
+The air comes to the unit through a small, flexible tube that’s easy to install, and only takes a small hole in the wall to fit they hose.

 This saves money when you’re not using extra energy to heat a house for the coolest room or vice versa with the air conditioning.
 And, different areas can be set to different temperatures.
 That room you’re not using much, for instance, can be left hotter or cooler than other spots.